mlaradji/worker/DESIGN.md

 ### Authorization
 Authorization relies on the SHA256 fingerprint of client certificates.
 After a client successfully authenticates, their entire raw certificate is hashed through SHA256 to produce a fingerprint.
 The fingerprint is checked against a hard-coded table of roles and fingerprints.
 The available roles are:
-- `LOG`: allows the user to list jobs and query their status,
+- `LOG`: allows the user to query job status and logs,
 - `FULL`: allows the user full access to all functions of the API.

 For example, with the following role table,